rahullour/myProjects/StocksGrowthDownfallDetector/Readme.md

-# Stocks Uprise / Downfall Detector
+# Stocks Growth / Downfall Detector
 # TECH USED- Python

 This code was written to find out the behavior of stocks of a particular firm from a CSV file with stock records having data of changes of stock prices on a day to day basis.
 By behavior i mean to find out those particular stocks whose price have had an increase/decrease for n number of days continuously meaning if there was an increase after first day then its price went on increase till n days and vice versa .